miluchen/UFLDL-Tutorial----ICA-and-SparseCoding/README.md

 As for ICA exercise, the code provided by UFLDL-Tutorial has bug in line-search implementation.
 Using 'backtracking' method, 'alpha' should change to be a smaller value (i.e. times 0.9) if there is no sufficient decrease, while 't' should be a constant.
 In practice, 't' is chosen to be quite small, say t = 1e-4.

 One problem is that, 'alpha' may become too small.
-So in my implementation, 'alpha' may go under 1e-20.
-This could be the point where the program should stop (this is not implemented in the program).
+So in my implementation, 'alpha' may go under 1e-20 within about 300 iterations.
+This could be the point where the program should stop (this is not implemented in the program, I just stopped the program manually).
 It turns out program using line-search reaches a much better minimum within 500 iterations than gradient descent could achieve in 10,000 iterations.
 The weightMatrix picture is much better.

 The method to orthogonalize the weightMatrix also matters.
 (A\*A')^(-0.5)\*A mehthod gives better results than Gram-Schmidt method.